razahtet/MinimaxTicTacToe/README.md

-# MinimaxTicTacToe
+# Minimax TicTacToe
-On this webpage, you can play tic tac toe with another person, or play against a computer with 3 different difficulties: easy, medium, and impossible.
-The Computer uses minimax to calculate the best move for each mode.
+- Web-based Tic-Tac-Toe game using the Minimax algorithm for optimal decision-making so that the computer can play against a human player flawlessly.
+- Implemented the difficulty levels (easy medium, and impossible) by adjusting the Minimax algorithm to return lower scores for easier modes allowing the computer to make suboptimal moves.
+- Built the game interface using HTML/CSS/JavaScript for an engaging player experience.